- Get Started

-It’s important to know that we don’t own the Tin Can API.
+It’s important to know that we don’t own the Experience API.
 ADL is the steward of the specification.
 We just know this space so well that ADL asked us to help develop it.
-The Tin Can API is community-driven, and free to implement.
+The Experience API is community-driven, and free to implement.

 ADL, the keepers of SCORM, issued a BAA asking for ideas for the next generation of SCORM.
 We applied, and they asked us to research what the next-generation e-learning specification could/should look like.
 We then began gathering information about what the next evolution in the e-learning specification world should be in five main buckets:

 We not only realized the standard, we wrote it.
 Now that it’s in the community’s hands and actively developed by many developers and businesses, we are more engaged than ever.
-See the evolution of the Tin Can spec here.
+See the evolution of the xAPI spec here.